 CFoIS has built alliances to achieve cultural, organisational and operational change and works to: ensure access to information laws are implemented effectively; deliver training to improve practice and make rights accessible; provide briefings, write responses to consultations, undertake research and offer comment/analysis; campaign on new and emerging issues requiring changes in practice/law as the rights of people and the practice of government are not static.
 CFoIS asserts that access to information rights, transparency and accountability are rooted in international human rights law.

 Susan Coughtrie joined CFoIS in 2019.
-Susan is Deputy Director at the Foreign Policy Centre and previously was its Project Director for “Unsafe for scrutiny: How journalists around the world investigating financial crimes in UK jurisdictions face risks to their freedom and security from vexatious lawsuits (SLAPP) to violence”.
+Susan is the Director of the Foreign Policy Centre and previously was its Project Director for “Unsafe for scrutiny: How journalists around the world investigating financial crimes in UK jurisdictions face risks to their freedom and security from vexatious lawsuits (SLAPP) to violence”.
 Until 2018, Susan spent seven years working for ARTICLE 19 where she developed projects across the Eurasia region on topics including access to information, safety of journalists, restrictions to freedom of expression online and countering hate speech.
 She has also worked for the NGOs Reach All Women in WAR based in London and the Centre for Independent Media in Moldova.

-Carole Ewart, Convener and Chief Officer joined CFoIS in 1999.
+Carole Ewart, the Chief Officer, joined CFoIS in 1999.
 She also works as a public policy and human rights consultant.
-Carole is a member of the ‘Access Info’ International Advisory Board and Board of Directors, a member of the Project Board of the Jimmy Reid Foundation which is an independent ‘think tank’ for progressive policy in Scotland.
+Carole is a member of the ‘Access Info’ International Advisory Board and Board of Directors, and is a member of the Project Board of the Jimmy Reid Foundation which is an independent ‘think tank’ for progressive policy in Scotland.
 Since September 2022, she has worked one day per week in the office of Katy Clark MSP in a non-party political role, to support the work of introducing a member’s Bill to the Scottish Parliament to reform FoISA.

 Dr David Goldberg, Chair has worked as a volunteer for the Campaign for Freedom of Information in Scotland since 1984.
 He is an Adjunct Associate Professor of Law, Southwestern Law School (LA), a Fellow of the Royal Society of the Arts etc and gained a PhD by prior publication in 2012 from GCU.